openwebdocs/owd-website/pages/content/reports/2025/index.md

 #### Authentication

 In September 2025, we worked on the next stage of the web security project: Authentication.
-Authentication is probably the most common target for attacks, so it's a core component of the web security project.
-We have been focused on writing documentation for web developers who need to authenticate users on their sites.
+Authentication is the most common attack target, so it's a core component of the web security project.
+We are focused on writing documentation for web developers who need to authenticate users on their sites.

 The main part of this work is a series of articles on the four main authentication methods available to web developers.
 In 2025, we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity), and submitted the fourth guide on [passkeys](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passkeys), which was [merged in January](https://github.com/mdn/content/pull/42338).